 Figure 2.
-Representation quality heavily depends on the layer from which we extract features.
+Representation quality depends on the layer from which we extract features.
 In contrast with supervised models, the best representations for these generative models lie in the middle of the network.
-We plot this unimodal dependence on depth showing linear probes on CIFAR-10, CIFAR-100, and STL-10.
+We plot this unimodal dependence on depth by showing linear probes for iGPT-L on CIFAR-10, CIFAR-100, and STL-10.

 In supervised pre-training, representation quality tends to increase monotonically with depth, such that the best representations lie at the penultimate layer (Zeiler & Fergus, 2014).
-Indeed, since a linear layer produces logits from prelogits, a high performing classifier necessarily achieves high accuracy on a linear probe of its pre-logits.
+Indeed, since a linear layer produces class logits from pre-logits, a good classifier necessarily achieves high accuracy on a linear probe of its pre-logits.
 If a downstream task also involves classification, it is empirically validated that penultimate features perform well.